 - Grade classwork and writing assignments; meet with parents and school officials to discuss student performance or areas of interest.
 Research teaching and learning methods to maximize time and delivery of material.

-- Created and implemented lesson plans that were targeted on immersing students in the English language.
+- Created and implemented lesson plans that were targeted at immersing students in the English language.

 - Helped older students with writing skills, memorization, grammar, and sentence structure.